NDAX Review 2023 – Crypto Exchange in Canada

 I won’t say that the Canadian crypto market is oversaturated.
 Yet, there are multiple attention-worth exchanges that guarantee top service and security.
 On the NDAX side, these are the very traits that make the exchange stand out as a unique offer.

 First of all, you need to understand that staking is an in-blockchain business.
 Some blockchains use it as a way of minting new coins.
 Unlike mining, this process doesn’t incentivize participants (validators) to contribute computing power but coins they already possess.
-It’s simple — you lock your capital on the blockchain to serve as collateral for validating transactions between blockchain-native coins and receive more of the same coin in return.
+It’s simple — users lock their capital on the blockchain to serve as collateral for validating transactions between blockchain-native coins and receive more of the same coin in return.

 In this setup, crypto exchanges are a bridge between the user and the blockchain.
 Staking solo usually requires considerable initial investment and meeting complex software specifications.
 Exchanges form staking pools that users can enter with minimal investment capital and without any concerns about the technical requirements.
 The earned profit is then shared between participants, depending on their contribution.

 In the crypto realm, staking is a well-established method for passive income.
 Almost all exchanges offer it as an option, but they can drastically differ in the APY they distribute as a reward.
 On NDAX, you can stake five coins: Graph (GRT), Polkadot (DOT), Matic (MATIC), Cardano (ADA), and Ether (ETH).
-The choice is limited, but the APY rewards are lucrative given the industry standard.

 Fast CAD Deposits